Tax Policy

 Dividends are payments made by a corporation to an individual who owns the corporation’s stocks.
 Investors who receive dividends must pay taxes on them through their personal income taxes.
 The dividend tax paid by investors is the second time taxes are paid on that income, hence the dividend tax is a double tax.
 First, a corporation pays taxes on its profits and pays dividends from what remains.
 Once the dividend is received by an individual, the stockholder pays a second tax on that same money through their person income tax filing.

-Devaluing an investment in these companies would reduce stock prices, ultimately hurting the overall value of companies and continuing to hamper any chance they have at being competitive.
+Devaluing an investment in these companies would reduce stock prices, ultimately hurting the overall value of companies and continuing to hamper any chance they have of being competitive.

 Financial Transaction Tax